neozenweb/100-days-of-code/log.md

 # NeoZenWeb- 100 Days Of Code- Take 2 - Log
 Log
+## Day 35: February 24, 2019

+ **Today's Progress**: Last two days, I was busy with installing the dev environment for an open source project involving Node, React and Ruby.
+Today, I created a confirmation dialog modal component in AngularJS for another project.

 ## Day 34: February 21, 2019

  **Today's Progress**: Learned about making a dialog using MatDialog in AngularJS and did some more ES6 on freecodecamp.